Executive Office for Immigration Review Organization Chart

 EOIR is headed by a Director who is responsible for the supervision of the Deputy Director, the Chairman of the Board of Immigration Appeals (BIA), the Chief Immigration Judge, the Chief Administrative Hearing Officer, and all agency personnel in the execution of their duties in accordance with 8 CFR Part 3.

-On behalf of the Director, the Deputy Director oversees the Board of Immigration Appeals, Office of the Chief Immigration Judge, and Office of the Chief Administrative Hearing Officer, as well as the EOIR's Office of the General Counsel, Office of Equal Employment Opportunity, Office of Legal Access Programs (which includes EOIR's Legal Orientation and Pro Bono Program), and the Offices of Information Technology and Administration.
+On behalf of the Director, the Deputy Director oversees the Board of Immigration Appeals, Office of the Chief Immigration Judge, and Office of the Chief Administrative Hearing Officer, as well as the EOIR's Office of the General Counsel, Office of Policy, Office of Equal Employment Opportunity, and the Offices of Information Technology and Administration.

 The Office of the Chief Immigration Judge (OCIJ) provides overall program direction, articulates policies and procedures, and establishes priorities for more than 330 immigration judges located in more than 58 immigration courts throughout the Nation.
 The Chief Immigration Judge carries out these responsibilities with Deputy and Assistant Chief Immigration Judges, a Chief Clerk’s Office, a Language Services Unit, and other functions that coordinate management and operation of the immigration courts.